Infisical/node-packer/lts/doc/api/zlib.md

 ### zlib constants

-All of the constants defined in `zlib.h` are also defined on `require('zlib').constants`.
+All of the constants defined in `zlib.h` are also defined on `require('node:zlib').constants`.
 In the normal course of operations, it will not be necessary to use these constants.
 They are documented so that their presence is not surprising.
 This section is taken almost directly from the [zlib documentation][].

-Previously, the constants were available directly from `require('zlib')`, for instance `zlib.Z_NO_FLUSH`.
+Previously, the constants were available directly from `require('node:zlib')`, for instance `zlib.Z_NO_FLUSH`.
 Accessing the constants directly from the module is currently still possible but is deprecated.

 Allowed flush values.